arpajj/Visual-Storyteller/README.md

 git clone https://github.com/arpajj/Visual-Storyteller.git
 ```

-However, if you are only interested in testing the framework on inference time (eg. generating a story for you), most of the directories will not be useful.
+However, its _highly recommended_ ✅ that you use the framework only on inference time (eg. generating a story for you), since for training the model(s) a lot of resources are required (GPU and storage memory for the VIST dataset).
+To that, if you are only interested in testing the framework, most of the directories will not be useful (especially the code-flies in [code_new](./code_new)).

-In this case, you can just the follow the steps below (_highly recommended_ ✅):
+#### To that end, for using the pipeline for Inference time you can follow the steps below :

 __Step 1__: Download and install all the required packages from [the requirements file](./requirements.txt) by using: `pip install -r requirements.txt`.